The Journey

 Even greater joy has come from how much my family has supported my choice to go vegetarian until November 8th.
 Both my husband and 11-year old son have been happily eating the vegetarian dishes.
 My husband even announced that he never was a huge meat-eater.
 On another evening, after a day of new recipes and no meat, I mentioned to my 11-year old son how happy I was he was eating my food.
 Telling him I knew it wasn't as delicious as some of the things I use to make laden with fat and meat.
 To my surprise he said, "Actually Mom, I think the food you're making is better than the food at McDonald's and other fast food we buy a lot."
 To my excitement he was full of ideas for recipes; veggie burgers made to look like a chicken nugget, sweet potatoe fries, homemade healthy ice cream.
 Then he said he saw some aloe Vera juice you can drink at the store... he wants to try it!

 The thing I am really amazed about most is that the healthy way of eating is changing so may other seemingly small but profound things in my life from my mood, health (even my skin looks better tonight as I peered in the mirror with a naked face), my conversations with my family (Bridon talking about how'd he be able to turn our master bath into a house and where he'd put the kitchen, laundry and bed in a confined space--talk about his perspective simplifying!).
 I used to associate vegetarians as being a more earth friendly, hippie-like type of person.
 But now I realize why we stereotype them.
 Changing your eating to vegetarian-based forces you to become keenly aware of natural foods, the health benefits and how this amazing earth provides us with such an abundance and variety of delicious foods.
 This overflows into your other daily decisions and how they affect your surroundings.
+I am really excited to discover how eating this way changes other things I do.
+I will be sure to share in the upcoming weeks.

 With my commitment to eat a vegetarian based diet to Nov 8th in support of my sister Kailee Rainey who is undergoing a juice fast until the same date, my refrigerator has undergone quite the transformation.
 Slowly, all the meat based products made their way out of the refrigerator.
 When I opened it today I realized the transformation was complete.
 It is now fully stocked on almost EVERY shelf with fresh fruits, veggies and herbs.
 Stacked in the drawers are kale, cabbage and collard greens.
 Grapefruit, mango, oranges and apples take up another drawer.
 Packed into bags are fresh cilantro, parsley, green onions and peppers.
 Freshly made Green Curry Mushroom Soup and Vegetable Quinoa sit packed in containers ready to eat tomorrow.
 It feels SO GREAT to eat this way and my refrigerator looks so much better than the old one packed with processed ready-made foods, take-out left overs and old veggies that were going bad, never to be used.
 Follow our journey as we blog with our progress: http://mylastfatsummer.blogspo